 The Board of Directors of Oriola approves the company’s risk management policy in which the risk management operating model, principles, responsibilities and reporting are specified.
 The Board assess the Company’s long-term strategic risks and oversees the effectiveness of the risk management.
 The Board-appointed Audit Committee regularly reviews and monitors the implementation of the risk management policy in the Group and the risk management process.

-Oriola has specified the company's risk management model, principles, organisation and process in the Group Risk Management Policy.
-The Group's risk management seeks to identify, measure and manage risks that may have an adverse or beneficial impact on Oriola's operations and achievement of the set goals.
+Oriola has specified the company’s risk management model, principles, organisation and process in the Group Risk Management Policy.
+The Group Risk Management Policy defines the enterprise risk management system, objectives, roles and responsibilities within Oriola in order to identify and manage risks related to execution of the Company’s strategy and operations.
+The Group Risk Management Policy is the main risk management document within Oriola and must be followed by all Oriola business units, subsidiaries and entities.
 Additionally, the Group has a Code of Conduct policy, a Treasury policy and an Approval policy covering compliance and financial risks.
-Oriola's risks are classified as strategic, operational, financial and hazard risks.
+Oriola’s risks are classified as strategic, operational, financial and hazard risks.
 Risk assessment and management are key elements in the strategic planning, operations and daily decision making in the company.

 Risk management and the most significant risks are described on the company’s website at www.oriola.com.